dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-development.rst

 Use Cases
 ---------

-Following are a couple of real world examples of workflows published on Dockstore, that use some of the techinques described above.
+Following are a couple of real world examples of workflows published on Dockstore, that use some of the techniques described above.

 Galaxy's IWC
 ````````````